UK spy chief: Taiwan's future at stake in Ukraine war

 His Ukraine war was also a "strategic failure" in terms of broader Russian foreign policy, Moore said.

-Putin had prompted "tectonic shifts" in the Western military allegiance, such as Germany agreeing to export arms and Finland and Sweden joining Nato, he said.
+It had prompted "tectonic shifts" in the Western military allegiance, such as Germany agreeing to export arms and Finland and Sweden joining Nato, he said.

 "Sweden just gave up 200 years of neutrality," he added.

-Europe had also expelled "roughly half" of all Russian spies working under diplomatic cover in its capitals, Moore noted, referring to the 530 recent expulsions by EU and allied states since April.
+Europe had also ejected "roughly half" of all Russian spies working under diplomatic cover in its capitals, Moore noted, referring to the 530 recent expulsions by EU and allied states since April.

 "We in the UK estimate that reduced their ability to spy in Europe by half," he said.

-Russian "illegals" — spies under non-diplomatic cover, were also being exposed as in recent cases in Spain and the Netherlands, he also said.
+Russian "illegals" — spies under non-diplomatic cover — were also being exposed as in recent cases in Spain and the Netherlands, he also said.

 One reason why Putin charged into Ukraine was because his own intelligence chiefs were too scared to tell him what he would really face there, Moore said.